-Trash Panda is the most ambitious machine learning endeavor I had yet embarked on.
-Indeed, it was one of the largest software projects I'd worked on in many respects: time, team, ambition, breadth of required knowledge.
+Trash Panda is by far the most ambitious machine learning endeavor I had yet embarked on.
+Indeed, it was the largest software project I'd worked on in just about every respect: time, team, ambition, breadth of required knowledge.
 As such, it provided to me many valuable, foundational experiences that I'll surely keep with me throughout my entire career.

 I seriously lucked out on the team for this project.
 Every single one of them was hard-working, thoughtful, friendly—a pleasure to work with.
 The team included myself and three other machine learning engineers, four web developers, and two UX designers (links to all of their respective sites in the Final Thoughts section below).
 Our stakeholder Trevor Clack, who came up with the idea for the app and pitched it to Labs, also worked on the project as a machine learning engineer.

 Trevor's Trash Panda blog post We all pushed ourselves throughout each and every day of the eight weeks to make Trevor's vision come to life, learning entirely new technologies, frameworks, skills, and processes along the way.

 For example, the web developers taught themselves how to use GraphQL, along with a variety of related/dependent technology.
 On the machine learning side of things, none of us had significant applied experience with computer vision (CV) going into the project.
 We'd spent a few days studying and working with it in the Deep Learning unit of our Lambda School curriculum.
 But that was more to expose us to it, rather than covering the entire process in-depth.
 We had only the shallowest of surface scratches compared to what was ultimately needed to meet the vision set out for us.